mezmo/terraform-provider-mezmo/docs/resources/threshold_alert.md

   window_duration_minutes = 60
-  subject                 = "Lots of orders coming in the last hour!" severity                = "WARNING" message                 = "Check to make sure there are no errors in pricing, and no unexpected special offers were released." ingestion_key           = "abc123"
+  subject                 = "Lots of orders coming in the last hour!" severity                = "WARNING" body                    = "Check to make sure there are no errors in pricing, and no unexpected special offers were released." ingestion_key           = "abc123"
 }
 ```